Author – Arushi Prakash

 A team from the International Youth Society of Eco Friendly & Renewable Technology (IYSERT) has developed a unique technology that aims to solve the problem of waste management and production of sustainable energy.
 The team has used easily available materials like a bucket as their container, vinegar and metal strips as conductors.
 To make the electrical connection, they use copper and zinc strips, connecting wires and porous strips.

 The most interesting part of their product is the input – organic kitchen waste like vegetable and fruit peels, rice and food leftovers.
 Vinegar is added to this waste.
 When this circuit comes together, it works on the same principle of other batteries.
 Ions (charged particles) that are formed due to the reaction of vinegar with the kitchen waste, move into the copper wires.
 This causes a flow of charge, which is essentially electricity.

 A few advantages of this simple Eco-Battery are:

 - Utilizes kitchen waste that would otherwise be dumped in landfills that pollute the land

 - Cheap since the kitchen waste costs close to nothing, and the metal wires can be used cycle after cycle

 - When the container size is small, it can be easily carried around and used as an on-the-go charger for cellular phones or flashlights

-This new technology, like all upcoming technologies, has a few limitations too:
+This new technology has a few limitations too: